 Causes for Rejection: Specimens other than EDTA plasma or serum; improper labeling; samples not stored properly; samples older than stability limits; or grossly hemolyzed samples.

-Methodology: High Turbulence Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS)
+Methodology: High Performance Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS)

 Turn Around Time: 3 to 5 days